yogenderPalChandra/kafka-sparkStreaming/README.md

 git clone https://github.com/yogenderPalChandra/kafka-sparkStreaming.git
 ```

-You will be moving across many many terminals, depending upon where your kafka installation was done!
+You will be moving across many terminals, depending upon where your kafka installation was done!
 Or you can set up environment variables for $SPARK_HOME
 and $KAFKA_HOME, and update ~/.profile (or ~/.bashrc, for that matter) and run the scripts from anywhere

 1. Read data from csv file: